-The subpoenas are tailored to specific financial records at two banks which Mingzheng used to launder funds and violate U.S. sanctions.
-The requests do not seek voluminous records, and the requests are date limited.
+The subpoena is tailored to specific financial records at a bank which Mingzheng used to launder funds and violate U.S. sanctions.
+The request does not seek voluminous records, and the request is date limited.
 Thousands of U.S. banks answer similar requests on a daily basis.
 See, e.g., Richmark, 959 F.2d at 1475 ("While TFC sought a great deal of information, all of it was directed at identifying Beijing's current assets in order to execute the judgment.
 Further, TFC's request was reasonably limited in time: it sought only recent financial documents.").